wollmannbruno/blog/content/posts/2026/the-money-router/index.md

 My kids start learning these fundamentals by joining the family economy when they're eight.
 It's a big deal in our family because that's when they open a bank account, gain access to [YNAB](https://ynab.com/referral/?ref=Y5iyxaPqWrGjP7oj&sponsor_name=Bruno&utm_source=customer_referral), get an email address, learn to use a password manager, and get paid for doing chores.

-If you're looking to change how you do money, give [The Money Router](https://ynab.com/referral/?ref=Y5iyxaPqWrGjP7oj&sponsor_name=Bruno&utm_source=customer_referral) a try.
+If you're looking to transmogrify how you do money, give [The Money Router](https://ynab.com/referral/?ref=Y5iyxaPqWrGjP7oj&sponsor_name=Bruno&utm_source=customer_referral) a try.
 There's a 34-day free trial; no credit card required.

 ---
 > **Disclosure:** I am not affiliated with YNAB and was not paid to write this post.
 However, some of the links in this post are part of YNAB's referral program.
 Every subscriber automatically receives a referral link.
 If you subscribe to YNAB using [my link](https://ynab.com/referral/?ref=Y5iyxaPqWrGjP7oj&sponsor_name=Bruno&utm_source=customer_referral), we each earn a free month.
 [Here it is again in case you missed it 😉](https://ynab.com/referral/?ref=Y5iyxaPqWrGjP7oj&sponsor_name=Bruno&utm_source=customer_referral).